-Direct measures (observations and test information) Test situation Seventeen-month-old children were observed/tested individually in their homes in the presence of the anchor person and the interviewer.
-Sequence of tests/observations The direct measures were administered in the following sequence: 1.
-Habituation-Dishabituation Paradigm 2.
-Semi-standardized Parent-Child-Interaction (Linberg, A., Mann, D., Attig, M., Vogel, F., Weinert, S., & Roßbach HG.
+Direct measures (observations and test observation) Test situation Two-year-old children were observed individually in their homes in the presence of the anchor person and the interviewer.
+Sequence of tests/observations Parent-Child-Interaction was administered as a direct measure (Linberg, A., Mann, D., Attig, M., Vogel, F., Weinert, S., & Roßbach, HG.
 (2019).
-Assessment of interactions with the macro-analytic ratings system of parent-child-interactions in NEPS at the child's age of 7, 17, and 26 months (NEPS Survey Paper No. 51).
+Assessment of interactions with the macro-analytic ratings system of parent-child-interactions in the NEPS at the child's age of 7, 17, and 26 months (NEPS Survey Paper No. 51).
 Bamberg: Leibniz-Institute for Educational Trajectories, National Educational Panel.)
-The direct measures were recorded on video and coded afterwards.
-Duration of observations/tests approx. 17,5 minutes (excluding setup) Information about the administered direct measures Construct Number of tasks Duration Mode of administration Number of coded items Next assessment Habituation-Dishabituation 1 task with 13 trials approx. 7,5 visual stimuli presented on 132 - Paradigm minutes a laptop; coding of visual attention/fixations Parent-Child-Interaction - approx. 10 observed interaction 18 Wave 3 minutes behavior (standardized tasks)
+The direct measure was recorded on video and coded afterwards.
+Duration of observations/tests approx. 10 minutes (excluding setup) Information about the administered direct measure Construct Number of tasks Duration Mode of administration Number of coded items Next assessment Parent-Child-Interaction - approx. 10 observed interaction 20 - minutes behavior (standardized tasks)